After Execute PHP Commands with bad code, menus do not work

 The general issue Steve discussed earlier today as part of this, where PHP getting stuck making the remainder of the page fail to load, isn't easily solvable on the other pages because the type of solution applied here can't be applied in that circumstance.
 So that'll suffice for this.

-#7 Updated by Chris Buechler over 4 years ago
+#7 Updated by Chris Buechler almost 5 years ago

 Phillip Davis wrote: